GabrielMazzi/code-test/README.md

-# bitFlyer Coding Test - GitHub Repository Search
+# Coding Test - GitHub Repository Search

 ## 📋 About the Project

-This is a technical test developed for the **bitFlyer** selection process.
+This is a technical test developed for a selection process.
 The project consists of a web application for searching GitHub repositories using the official GitHub API.

 **Candidate:** Gabriel Mazzi Ferreira Franco